 What might be discussed?

-The topics covered could be wide-ranging, but primarily working lunches will focus on your own background in terms of education and careers, and how this enabled you to get to the position you are in now, as well as any advice you can give to students who aspire to follow the same or a similar career pathway.
+The topics covered could be wide-ranging, but primarily working lunches will focus on your own background in terms of education and career experiences – how that has enabled you to get to the position you are in now, as well as any advice you can give to students who aspire to follow the same or a similar career pathway.